qasim-ali0/qasim-ali0.github.io/_pages/about.md

 If you're into AI research, robotics, or just want to chat about the future of agents 🤖 — feel free to connect.

 P.S.
-I'm graduating soon — if you're looking for people in AI or robotics to join your team, I'd love to connect.
+I'm graduating soon — if you're looking for people in AI to join your team, I'd love to connect.